OUR ARTISTIC DIRECTOR & FOUNDER BIO

 2015- Her focus turned to recruiting and training amateur and semi-professional models, dancers, actors, and singers to perform in her artist focused, artist funded productions to encourage artists to learn from each other to create a more cohesive and productive community

-- Stephanie and her dance crews "DIFINI DOLLS" and "DIFINI MINIS" was chosen as an Urban Artist Focus and performed a 20 min dance showcase at CUT CONNEX Urban Trade Show and Awards that featured her original R&B tracks and dance choreography.Since then she has gone on to direct several multi cultural musical theatre and cirque productions in MB with the goal to mentor artists in the business side of arts and cultural entertainment and education providing teaching, performing, and administrative opportunities.
+- Her dance crews "DIFINI DOLLS" and "DIFINI MINIS" was chosen as an Urban Artist Focus and performed a 20 min dance showcase at CUT CONNEX Urban Trade Show and Awards that featured her original R&B tracks and dance choreography.Since then she has gone on to direct several multi cultural musical theatre and cirque productions in MB with the goal to mentor artists in the business side of arts and cultural entertainment and education providing teaching, performing, and administrative opportunities.

-2016- Stephanie founded and directed Winnipeg's BaZoo (No Nudity Burlesque Arts Zoo) to create a professional venue for triple-threat amateur to professional female burlesque performers from manitoba to perform in.
+2016- Founded and directed Winnipeg's BaZoo (No Nudity Burlesque Arts Zoo) to create a professional venue for triple-threat amateur to professional female burlesque performers from manitoba to perform in.
 She also started a family, and began studying post-partum fitness and dance education, Early Childhood Education, and Special Needs Education.
 Showcase took place at Park Theatre Cafe, Wpg.MB.